luyadev/luya/docs/guide/start-module-frontend.md

 $useAppLayoutPath
 -----------------------

-Choose if you want to load your layout from the application path (@app) or directly from your module.
+Choose if you want to load your layout from the project path (@app) or directly from your module.

 ```php
 public $useAppLayoutPath = true;